Privacy and cookies policy:

 Cookies may be collected to deliver the most relevant content to you.
 When you visit this site, a cookie is being put on your web browser.
-This enables us to show you ads on different places on the internet.
+This enables us to show you relevant ads on different places or platforms on the internet.
 It is possible to turn this option off by visiting Google’s ad settings.

 - Authentication – Cookies may be used to identify your visit and browsing on our website; as for Google Analytics.

 - Login status – Cookies help us know when you are logged into our website

 - Personalisation – Cookies enable us to store information about your preferences and to personalise the website for you.